Emil Sembach: Education

-After the studying school, he with the High School to a humanistic school in Coburg graduated, afterwards joined Emil Sembach as a cadet in a Magdeburg Artillery Regiment one.
+After studying at high school he went to a humanistic school in Coburg and graduated.
+Afterwards he joined as a cadet in a Magdeburg Artillery Regiment one.

 Career

-At the First World War took it as a battery commander in part.
-From 1919 to 1921 was he a member of a volunteer corps to fight in the Baltic states involved.
+In the First World War he was a battery commander.
+From 1919 to 1921 he a member of a volunteer corps and fought in the Baltic states.
 Then earned it until 1932 his livelihood in commercial professions, most recently as assistant manager in Berlin.
 In 1934, after being caught by Reinhard Heydrich's Sicherheitsdienst (SD), for embezzlement and also for having a homosexual relationship with Curt Wittje, he was expelled from the party and the SS.
 Fearing for his life he asked Minister of the Interior Wilhelm Frick for protection, but his protection could not save him when on the Night of the Long Knives Sembach was arrested on the orders of his rival Udo von Woyrsch, and the next day under the command of SS-Obersturmführer (1st Lieutenant) Paul Exner, Sembach was taken to the Giant Mountains and executed on the orders of von Woyrsch.